rekha-balan/azure-docs-test2-pr.nl-NL/articles/automation/automation-source-control-integration.md

 ---
-title: Source Control integration in Azure Automation | Microsoft Docs
+title: Source Control integration in Azure Automation
 description: This article describes source control integration with GitHub in Azure Automation.
 services: automation
-documentationcenter: ''
-author: mgoedtel
-manager: jwhit
-editor: tysonn
-ms.assetid: 224d7375-9887-44dd-b137-06ffe396a4b4
 ms.service: automation
-ms.devlang: na
-ms.topic: article
-ms.tgt_pltfrm: na
-ms.workload: infrastructure-services
-ms.date: 11/21/2016
+ms.component: process-automation
+author: georgewallace
-ms.author: magoedte;sngun
+ms.author: gwallace
+ms.date: 03/16/2018
+ms.topic: conceptual
+manager: carmonm
-ms.openlocfilehash: c5e579e79f89853ba6fca3059df214515e98bf07
+ms.openlocfilehash: 0b8f97103a892b0c9a3cb6f88298295a20caf302
-ms.sourcegitcommit: 5b9d839c0c0a94b293fdafe1d6e5429506c07e05
+ms.sourcegitcommit: d1451406a010fd3aa854dc8e5b77dc5537d8050e
-ms.translationtype: HT
+ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 08/02/2018
+ms.lasthandoff: 09/13/2018
-ms.locfileid: "44552565"
+ms.locfileid: "44819837"
 ---
 # <a name="source-control-integration-in-azure-automation"></a>Source control integration in Azure Automation
 Source control integration allows you to associate runbooks in your Automation account to a GitHub source control repository.
 Source control allows you to easily collaborate with your team, track changes, and roll back to earlier versions of your runbooks.
 For example, source control allows you to sync different branches in source control to your development, test or production Automation accounts, making it easy to promote code that has been tested in your development environment to your production Automation account.

 Source control allows you to push code from Azure Automation to source control or pull your runbooks from source control to Azure Automation.
 This article describes how to set up source control in your Azure Automation environment.
-We will start by configuring Azure Automation to access your GitHub repository and walk through different operations that can be done using source control integration.
+We start by configuring Azure Automation to access your GitHub repository and walk through different operations that can be done using source control integration.

 > [!NOTE]
 > Source control supports pulling and pushing [PowerShell Workflow runbooks](automation-runbook-types.md#powershell-workflow-runbooks) as well as [PowerShell runbooks](automation-runbook-types.md#powershell-runbooks).
 [Graphical runbooks](automation-runbook-types.md#graphical-runbooks) are not yet supported.<br><br>